BensThoughts/zero-rabbit/README.md

 ```javascript
 rabbit.assertExchange(channel, exchange, type, options, function(err, ex))
 ```
 function(err, ex) can be omitted as can options, but if you are asserting an exchange you probably want to make sure it has succeeded before proceeding.
-Also if you include function(err, q) you need to also include options.
+If you include function(err, q) you need to also include options.

 **Assert Queue**
 ```javascript
 rabbit.assertQueue(channel, queue, options, function(err, q))
 ```
 function(err, q) can be omitted as can options, but if you are asserting a queue you probably want to make sure it has succeeded before proceeding.
-Also if you include function(err, q) you need to also include options.
+If you include function(err, q) you need to also include options.

 **Bind Queue**
 ```javascript
 rabbit.bindQueue(channel, queue, exchange, key, options, function(err, ok))
 ```
 function(err, ok) can be omitted as can options, but if you are binding a queue you probably want to make sure it has succeeded before proceeding.
-Also if you include function(err, q) you need to also include options.
+If you include function(err, q) you need to also include options.

 *key* is optional and will default to ''.
 For basic use cases key === routingKey.
 More advance use cases key === pattern.
 Check official docs to understand what key is